Last updated: May 23, 2022

 The evolution from green recruit to full-fledged dragoon was slow and sometimes agonizing.
-The first week after a recruit arrived, he spent his time learning all the details of discipline, police, interior services, his uniform, and grooming his horse.
+In his first week, the recruit spent his time learning all the details of discipline, policing, interior services, his uniform, and grooming his horse.
 A corporal, superintended by a sergeant and an officer, instructed the recruit in mounting without a saddle on both sides of a horse, the names and uses of his weapons and equipment and how to keep them clean, and how to fold his effects to place in his valise.

 Careful attention was given in the meantime to training the dragoon to fight on foot.
 The lessons were called School of the Trooper, Dismounted, and the first lessons involved learning to march and to have the correct bearing.
 After this was accomplished, he learned quick step, backward step, the manual of arms, loading, firing, marching with arms at different steps, firing, and use of the saber and lance.